 The TSR statistical seasonal hurricane forecast model divides the North Atlantic into three regions and employs separate forecast models for each region before summing the regional hurricane forecasts to obtain an overall forecast.
 For two of these three regions (tropical North Atlantic, and the Caribbean Sea and Gulf of Mexico) the forecast model pools different environmental fields involving August-September sea surface temperatures (SSTs) and July-September trade wind speed to select the environmental field or combination of fields which gives the highest replicated real-time skill for hurricane activity over the prior 10-year period.
 The nature of this process means that the details of the seasonal forecast model can vary subtly from year-to-year and also with lead time within the same year.
 Separate forecast models are employed to predict the July-September trade wind speed and to predict the August-September SSTs.
-Finally bias corrections are employed for each predictand based on the forecast model performance for that predictand over the prior 10 years.
+Finally, bias corrections are employed for each predictand based on the forecast model performance for that predictand over the prior 10 years.
 All regressions are performed using normalized data.
 This ensures that the requirements of linear regression modeling are met, namely, that observations are drawn from normal distributions and that regression errors are normally distributed with a mean of zero.

-The main factor underpinning the TSR forecast for 2020 hurricane activity being 25% above the long term norm is the anticipated enhancing effect of the July-September 2020 forecast trade wind at 925mb height over the Caribbean Sea and tropical North Atlantic region $(7.5^{\circ}N - 17.5^{\circ}N, 100^{\circ}W - 30^{\circ}W)$.
-The current forecast for this predictor is $0.61\pm0.78 \text{ ms}^{-1}$ weaker than normal (1980-2019 climatology).
-This value is also weaker than the December forecast value of $0.07\pm0.88 \text{ ms}^{-1}$ weaker than normal.
+The main factor underpinning the TSR forecast for 2020 hurricane activity being 30% above the long term norm is the anticipated enhancing effect of the July-September 2020 forecast trade wind at 925mb height over the Caribbean Sea and tropical North Atlantic region $(7.5{\circ}N - 17.5{\circ}N, 100{\circ}W - 30{\circ}W)$.
+The current forecast for this predictor is 0.60 ± 0.64 ms-1 weaker than normal (1980-2019 climatology).
 Weaker than normal trade winds during July-September are associated with more cyclonic vorticity and decreased vertical wind shear over the hurricane main development region.
 This in turn increases hurricane frequency and intensity.
-The July-September 2020 trade wind prediction incorporates the current expectations for neutral-to-weak La Niña conditions during July-September 2020 and for warmer than normal tropical North Atlantic SSTs in August-September 2020.
-The current consensus of dynamical and statistical model ENSO outlooks published by the International Research Institute for Climate and Society on the 19th March 2020 is used for the ENSO (El Niño Southern Oscillation) outlook.
-However, it should be stressed that uncertainties in the forecast July-September 2020 trade wind speed are large due to the large uncertainties in ENSO and in the North Atlantic and Caribbean Sea SSTs at this 4-month lead before the start of the hurricane peak season in August.
+The July-September 2020 trade wind prediction incorporates the current expectations for weak La Niña conditions during August-September 2020 and for warmer than normal tropical North Atlantic SSTs in August-September 2020.
+The current consensus of dynamical and statistical model ENSO outlooks published by the International Research Institute for Climate and Society on the 19th May 2020 is used for the ENSO (El Niño Southern Oscillation) outlook.
+However, it should be stressed that the uncertainties in the July-September 2020 trade wind speed and in the August-September 2020 tropical North Atlantic SST remain sizeable even at this lead of two-to-three months.
+These uncertainties surround in particular the August-September projections for El Niño Southern Oscillation and the Atlantic Meridional Mode.